-NGMC employees are very active in the community, volunteering at Good News Clinics, in their churches on mission trips and for community agencies such as the Humane Society and Habitat for Humanity.
+NGMC employees are very active in the community, volunteering at the Good News Clinics, in their churches on mission trips and for community agencies such as the Humane Society and Habitat for Humanity.
 When it comes to supporting MCF's employee giving club, W.A.T.C.H.
-(We Are Targeting Community Healthcare), over 2,700 employees donated more than \$418,000 in FY14.
+(We Are Targeting Community Healthcare), more than 2,700 employees donated more than \$402,000 in FY13.